 Another deadly provision in this law is that it is kept outside the purview of RTI ACT, 2005.
 This will stop anyone getting any information on such false complaints and thus it will always be projected as very successful law.
 Only the male employees who undergo the pain will be aware and think that it was their BAD LUCK and there are many true cases.

-Before I end, I would like to bring your attention to a recent survey conducted by The Economic Times and their research found that in all cities in India this crime is gender neutral and women are as culprit as men.
-There were 527 people queried in the survey across seven cities in the country -Bangalore, Chennai, Delhi, Hyderabad, Kolkata, Mumbai and Pune.
+Before I end, I would like to bring your attention to a recent survey conducted by The Economic Times and their research found that in all cities in India this crime is gender neutral and women also guilty of this as men.
+There were 527 people queried in the survey across seven cities in the country -Bangalore, Chennai, Delhi, Hyderabad, Kolkata, Mumbai, and Pune.
 Findings are –

 Bangalore – Half of who agreed that they have been sexually harassed at their workplace said they have been harassed by their female colleagues.
 Only 32% said that they were harassed by Male colleagues.